-That same blessing of creative ideas sometimes carries over into our businesses and we don’t have a clear direction.
+That same blessing of creative ideas sometimes carries over into our businesses, and we don’t have a clear direction.
 We want to do all the things.
-We have no shortage of creative ideas but this can cause a lack of focus.
-The first time I heard the term “squirrel” I laughed out loud.
+We have no shortage of creative ideas, but this can cause a lack of focus.
+The first time I heard the term “squirrel,” I laughed out loud.
 That was me!

-When we learn of all the marketing we need to do in our business (social media, email, website, blogs, ads, info products, memberships, etc.) we tend to shut down and do nothing.
+When we learn of all the marketing we need to do in our business (social media, email, website, blogs, ads, info products, memberships, etc.), we tend to shut down and do nothing.
 OVERWHELM!
 We lack the focus we need to become successful.

 Lack of Creative Inspiration in your Furniture Painting Business

 Creatives tend to lack inspiration when they become overwhelmed.
-They get stuck painting the same color over and overdoing the same thing over and over and they don’t know how to break the cycle.
+They get stuck painting the same color over and overdoing the same thing over and over, and they don’t know how to break the cycle.

 This is why you see so many furniture painting businesses cranking out 20 pieces of furniture a month… all in a cream color.
 It’s easy.
 Well, the color selection is easy.
 The work is HARD!
 No creativity needed, but isn’t that why you started this in the first place?
 To be creative?

 For example, let’s talk about painting furniture.
 I was already painting furniture and selling it to the public to make money, but I never in a million years thought I could also teach someone what I know.
-That is valuable information and people will pay for shortcuts to learn.
+That is valuable information, and people will pay for shortcuts to learn.

 It took me a minute to realize this concept.
 Why not take what I love and help others and get paid for it.
 You see, when we’re so close to our business, sometimes we can’t see the forest for the trees.
-Helping others can be very inspirational and that allows us to be free with our designs.
+Helping others can be very inspirational, and that allows us to be free with our designs.
 Not just the boring same ole same ole.

 Setting Boundaries in your Furniture Painting Business

-When most creatives start they are also working a 9-5 job, they come home tired, have to take care of the kids, figure out dinner, do another load of laundry, pack lunches for tomorrow, clean up the dishes, walk the dogs, etc. Does that sound like you?
+When most creatives start, they are also working a 9-5 job; they come home tired, have to take care of the kids, figure out dinner, do another load of laundry, pack lunches for tomorrow, clean up the dishes, walk the dogs, etc. Does that sound like you?

 What hours will you work?
-What hours will you be a wife, Mom or Grandma?
+What hours will you be a wife, Mom, or Grandma?
 If you have to do these things after you get home, tell the family when you won’t be available, because you have a dream to follow.
 Explain to them that this is an important time in your life too and the work you do now will benefit the whole family in the long run.

-When I work, I do nothing Mom, Wife or Grandma-related.
+When I work, I do nothing Mom, Wife, or Grandma-related.
 I don’t text, make phone calls, and no flipping laundry!
 Ha!
 My hubby does that!
 My hours of business are set in stone to everyone who knows me.

-No lunches with the girlfriends, no outings that aren’t scheduled, no volunteering, I just shut it all out and focus on the furniture painting business!
+There are no lunches with the girlfriends, no outings that aren’t scheduled, no volunteering, I just shut it all out and focus on the furniture painting business!